learnpoint/piko/README.md

 <!-- footer.html -->
 ```

-Pass props to a component using JavaScript object syntax:
+Use JavaScript object syntax to pass props to a component:

 ```html
 <!-- header.html, { title: "Welcome" } -->